blair-aitken/bac-calculator/README.md

 ## How it Works

-The calculator utilizes an adapted Widmark formula (Widmark, 1932) which applied the Watson method (Watson et al., 1981) for estimating total body water (TBW):
+The calculator employs an adapted Widmark formula (Widmark, 1932) that employs the Watson method (Watson et al., 1981) to calculate total body water (TBW):

 **For Men**: `TBW (L) = 2.447 - (0.09516 × age) + (0.1074 × height) + (0.3362 × weight)`

 **For Women**: `TBW (L) = -2.097 + (0.1069 × height) + (0.2466 × weight)`

-The calculator accounts for (a) drinking duration (10 minutes for 0.05% BAC, and 15 minutes for 0.08% BAC), (b) the expected time to reach peak BAC (30 minutes for 0.05% BAC, and 45 minutes for 0.08% BAC), (c) the rate at which alcohol is metabolized or eliminated from the body, typically at 20 mg/100ml/h, (d) a 0.8 conversion factor to translate the volume of alcohol to weight, and (e) the ratio of alcohol by volume of Vodka (40%).
-Using these paramters, the dose of alcohol per body weight (g) to achieve the target BAC is:
+The calculator also takes into account (a) drinking duration (10 minutes for 0.05% BAC, and 15 minutes for 0.08% BAC), (b) the expected time to reach peak BAC (30 minutes for 0.05% BAC, and 45 minutes for 0.08% BAC), (c) the rate at which alcohol is metabolized or eliminated from the body, typically at 20 mg/100ml/h, (d) a 0.8 conversion factor to translate the volume of alcohol to weight, and (e) the alcohol by volume of Vodka (40%).
+Using these assumptions, the alcohol dose per kg of body weight to attain the target BAC is as follows:

 `((TBW / .08) × (target BAC + 0.2 × ((drinking duration + expected peak) / 60))`